jaknas/contactManager/README.md

 - Using React.Fragment instead of div to NOT render a useless div to DOM.

-- Instead of messy and problematic state passsing through components, I've used a React Context API which utilizes an Provider and Consumer for Redux-like state management.
+- Instead of messy and little problematic state passsing through components, I've used a React Context API which utilizes an Provider and Consumer for Redux-like state management.
+Although it's absolutely not necessary for such an small app.

 - Implement Typechecking with React.PropTypes